 In our hybrid models (aka ‘between-within method’), time-varying predictors are decomposed into a between-person component (i.e. person-specific mean) and a within-person component (i.e. deviation from person-specific mean).
 Time (i.e. wave) is included as fixed-effect.
 The causal estimates tell us how experiencing a change (e.g. in exposure to asylum seekers) is related to a change in the odds to vote for the PVV.
 An advantage of this method is that respondents who did not experienced a change in voting intention can also be included.
 We included additional time-constant controls for neighbourhood ‘poverty’ (i.e. average house price) and ‘percentage of non-western minorities’.
 The latter naturally excludes asylum seekers.
 At the individual level, we controlled for the time-constant variables gender, age, and education.
 Our hybrid analysis are based on the total sample of 19,091 respondents living in 2,997 different neighbourhoods.

-We made a detailed replication package (website) for this paper (including datasets, scripts, additional tests).
-This website is hosted from the GitHub repository of the first author (weblink: XXX).
+We made a detailed replication package (website) for this paper (including datasets, scripts, additional tests; weblink: XXX).
 It not only allows the interested reader to replicate all our results and claims made in the paper but also to assess the impact of different operationalisations and modelling strategies.

 <<<Table 1>>>